YuukanOO/uniformcss.com/assets/archive/button.md

 ## How to Disable this Module

 By default, all modules are enabled.
-To disable this button module, pass `module-button` to the `excludes` setting in your configuration.
+To disable this button module, pass `module-button` to the `exclude` setting in your configuration.

 ```scss
 @use "uniform" as * with (